Environmental Permits (PPC)

 Animal and plant treatment processes eg animal rendering, animal feed compounding, pet food, composting and manure drying

 Solvent and oil recovery processes eg petrol filling stations and dry cleaners

 Coating processes eg printing, vehicle re-spraying and coating (paint, adhesives, powder, resin and ink)

 Mobile crushing plant

 This example list is not complete and if you are unsure you should contact the Environmental Improvement Team or look at the list of process process detailed in schedule 1 of the (EPR regulations).
 The DEFRA web site provides guidance notes for specific industry sectors.
 The notes set out emission limits for both operators and enforcement officers to work to.

 All three systems require the operators of certain industrial and other installations to obtain an Environmental permit to operate.
 Regulators must set permit conditions based on the use of the Best Available Techniques (BAT) to control pollution.
 For Part A(1) and A(2) installations the permit conditions must cover pollution to all media: air, land and water.
 The Environmental permit may also cover energy efficiency, site restoration, noise, odour, waste minimisation, accident prevention and heat and vibrations.
 Permit conditions for Part B installations only cover emissions to air.

-Installations regulated in Daventry District
+Installations regulated in West Northamptonshire Council Daventry area

 The Council is required to keep a public register of process within its district.
-Currently there are 25 Part B installations regulated by Daventry District Council.
+Currently there are 25 Part B installations regulated by the Council.
 The premises are issued with permits and inspected on a regular basis in accordance with the the DEFRA guidance.
 The public register of all Part A(2) and Part B installations operating within the our area is also available for inspection free of charge at the Council Offices during normal office hours.
 You should make an appointment with the Environmental Improvement team if you wish to view this public register.